 What is a field of concentration?

 A field of concentration is an interest area.
 There are eight HSOC concentrations, each reflecting a different academic option within the larger field of Health & Societies.
 Each concentration consists of six courses.
 Some concentrations have a required core course and categories which must be fulfilled.
-The lists of pre-approved courses for each concentration can be found by following the links below.

 What if I find a course or courses that I think should be part of my concentration, but which are not on the list of pre-approved courses?